 Looking for a place to eat in Marbella?.
 You could be wandering around all night as there are hundreds to choose from.
 Also, don´t forget that you have Marbella as in Marbella Old Town and Marbella as the area.

 To narrow your search a little, you can always contact us via our Malaga Facebook Page and ask for recommendations if you need.
 Between us, our followers on Twitter & Facebook and regular readers, Im sure we can find a great restaurant for you.

-Whilst there are other websites with lists as long as your arm with all the restaurants, what we have found is as soon as one opens another closes and its so difficult to keep the lists up to date.
+There are many websites with lists as long as your arm with all the restaurants, what we have found is as soon as one restaurant opens, another closes and its so difficult to keep the lists up to date.
 This is why we would love you to get in contact so we can give you the most up-to-date advice instantly.